sign60intel/llvm-typescript/tslang/docs/C++style.md

 When `int` just obviously works, just use `int`.
 When you need something bigger than `int`, use `std::int64_t` rather than `long` or `long long`.
 1. Use namespaces to avoid conflicts with client code.
-Use one top-level `Fortran` project namespace.
+Use one top-level `TypeScript` project namespace.
 Don't introduce needless nested namespaces within the project when names don't conflict or better solutions exist.
 Never use `using namespace ...;` outside test code; never use `using namespace std;` anywhere.
 Access STL entities with names like `std::unique_ptr<>`,